marcusvinicius178/AstroVision/README.md

-In this repository we are developing a deep learning model to detect and classify exoplanets.
+In this repository we are developing a deep learning model to detect and classify exoplanets. # AstroVision